 Yesterday, I visited a house designed on a napkin by a non-professional.
 He was extremely proud of his house that he had built 20 years ago, and I will admit, it made some very good choices about window and deck locations, and while it was a bit monolithic, it also had to deal with a very constrained site on the water.
 The problem I was investigating came about 20 years later.
 Not really knowing what he was doing, construction-wise, he apparently had left the structural design to the contractor who had used span tables.
 This allowed him to get away with smaller girders and 2×8 wood joists on a 3-story house on pilings.
 The problem is, the span tables weren’t designed to take into account the cantilever you get on a piling house.
+There any many more new design companies nowadays though, you could even check out someone like M&M Home Exteriors to give you a better understanding of what else is on offer now.
 Generally, the

 piles are set back in 6″ to 12″ from the edge of the house, and the joists are cantilevered over.
 Over twenty years, the joists had crushed and sagged, as you can see, which is a bigger problem than it seems.
 First, the joists will eventually fail causing the entire how to collapse, potentially suddenly and tragically.
 Second, the entire house has now been affected.
 Every floor now sags, noticeably, an inch or two, which means that all of the expensive finishes on the floors and walls are warped.
 The act of fixing this will make that situation even worse, most of the nice stuff on the walls will probably be cracked or damaged as they push the joists back up to level meaning that for the want of a couple inches in the joists, they will probably have to remodel the entire house.